doctriam/awesomerc/README.md

 * General reorginazing of rc.lua code for readability
 * Moved systray to be adjacent to the clock
 * Removed launcher menu items as they served no purpose for me
+* Changed taglist, tasklist, and prompt styles and layout